John F. Kennedy assassination rifle: Characteristics of the Carcano rifle

 This surplus-sold rifle had the markings: "CAL.
 6.5", "MADE ITALY", and "Terni", (the city of the manufacturer: the Royal Arms factory, Regia fabbrica d'armi di Terni) stamped with the Italian royal crown as part of the Terni factory symbol, and "ROCCA" (the manufacturer of the bolt cocking piece); it also had the serial number C 2766 and the numerals "1940" and "40" (the year of manufacture).

 The 4-power telescope, made by Ordnance Optics, had been attached to the rifle by a gunsmith at Klein's Sporting Goods, an American retailer, shortly before being sold as a single unit with the surplus rifle, to Oswald.

 Joseph D. Nicol, superintendent of the Illinois Bureau of Criminal Identification and Investigation, and Robert A. Frazier, FBI special agent, testified to the Warren Commission.
 A distinctive gouge mark and identical dimensions also identify it as the rifle Oswald is holding in several photographs taken in his backyard by his wife in March 1963.

 A 6.5×52mm Carcano 160 gr round-nosed fully copper-jacketed bullet, of a type normally used in 6.5 mm military rifles (such as the Carcano) was found on Governor Connally's gurney in Parkland Hospital.
 This bullet (CE 399, see single bullet theory), and two bullet fragments found in the presidential limousine, were ballistically matched to the rifle found in the book depository building.
 A partial palm print of Oswald was also found on the barrel of the gun.

 Agents of the FBI learned on November 22, 1963, from retail gun dealers in Dallas that Crescent Firearms, Inc., of New York City, was a distributor of surplus Italian 6.5-millimeter military rifles.
 When contacted, Crescent Firearms said that they had shipped the rifle with the serial number C2766 to Klein's Sporting Goods Co., of Chicago.
 On the morning of November 23, Klein's found the order coupon and shipping record, showing the rifle was ordered by and shipped to "A. Hidell" at post office box 2915 in Dallas, Texas.
 That box had been rented under the name of Lee H. Oswald.
 Oswald was carrying two forged identification cards with the name "Alek James Hidell" in his wallet at the time of his arrest.

-The handwriting on the order coupon perfectly matched that of Oswald's when compared to his passport application and letters he had written.
+The handwriting on the order coupon matched that of Oswald's when compared to his passport application and letters he had written.
 The Italian Armed Forces Intelligence Agency (SIFAR) reported that the rifle with the serial number of C2766 was unique in its records.

 In 1979, photographic analysis by the House Select Committee on Assassinations found that the rifle in the National Archives was photographically identical, in a number of distinctive marks, to the one found in the book depository and photographed at the time by numerous journalists and the police.
 The rifle was also identical in its dimensions to the one seen in the Oswald backyard photos, and both had the same damage mark on the stock.